 Additional Protection and Stewardship Activities

 In 2012, the Land Trust adopted a Strategic Conservation Plan in order to help define and identify our conservation priorities and strategies.
-The plan provides the Land Trust’s board and staff with direction and guidance, helping to ensure that we use our resources to produce the greatest possible conservation gains for our island.
-Now, there is a strategic focus toward the protection and restoration of shorelines and wildlife networks on our island.
+The plan, updated in 2018, provides the Land Trust’s board and staff with direction and guidance, helping to ensure that we use our resources to produce the greatest possible conservation gains for our island.
+Now, there is a strategic focus toward the protection wildlife networks and shorelines on our island.

 First Wednesday Work Parties